Shaun-Regenbaum/nRF52840-SDK-Overview/README.md

-# DSP
+# nRF52840
-This Repository will hold all the documentations, tutorials, and code for digital signal processing and storage.
+This Repository will hold all the documentations, tutorials, and code for what we are doing with the nRF52840.
 ## Table of Contents
 #### Set-up
 ###### &nbsp;&nbsp;&nbsp;&nbsp; Background